abgnpr/C-notes/5 Struct & Union.md

 ## Structure Pointer

-Structure pointers are pointers pointing to structures.
+A structure pointer is a pointer pointing to a structure, meaning that it is the address of the beginning of a structure.
 We can obtain it using the 'address of' `&` operator on a structure variable and store it in a pointer variable of the same structure type.

 ```c
 struct Thing {